OfficeDev/Microsoft-Teams-Samples/samples/meetings-events/csharp/README.md

 4) Setup Manifest for Teams

-- **This step is specific to Teams.**

 Modify the `manifest.json` in the `/AppPackage` folder and replace the following details

    - `<<App-ID>>` with your AAD app registration id
    - `<<VALID DOMAIN>>` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
    Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store
 	- Add in a meeting to test
 	- Select **Apps** from the left panel.
 	- Then select **Upload a custom app** from the lower right corner.
 	- Then select the `manifest.zip` file from `AppPackage` folder.
 	- After installation, add the bot to a meeting.

 ## Running the sample